 Tu-Tu tu-T

-Active and disabled modifiers can be combined.
+Also, we can combine active and disabled modifiers.
 We can add s

 and disable i